Whatever Happened to Corporal Cuckoo?

 "Whatever Happened to Corporal Cuckoo?" is a short story by Gerald Kersh.
 It is a science fiction story, dealing with a tale of a man who has had immortality thrust upon him in a way that does not benefit him at all.
-It was first published in Kersh's own collection, The Brighton Monster and Other Stories (Heinemann, 1953) and later collected in the anthology One Hundred Years of Science Fiction (Simon & Schuster, 1968), edited by Damon Knight.
+It was first published in Kersh's own collection, The Brighton Monster and Other Stories (Heinemann, 1953) and later collected, first in the anthology Star Science Fiction Stories #3 (Ballantine Books, 1954), edited by Frederik Pohl, then in the anthology One Hundred Years of Science Fiction (Simon & Schuster, 1968), edited by Damon Knight.